dotnet/android/Documentation/workflow/UnitTests.md

 The `DeviceTest` base class provides helper methods which will allow you to run your test application on the device.
 It also contains methods for capturing the `logcat` output, the UI and changing users.
+You still use the various `Save` and `Build` methods on the `ProjectBuilder` class to build the app, but you can also use the `Install` method to install the app on the device or emulator.

+The `SetDefaultTargetDevice` method on the `XamarinAndroidApplicationProject` will set the MSBuild `AdbTarget` property from the `ADB_TARGET` environment variable.
+This will ensure that the test will use the same device that the environment wants it to use.
+The `ADB_TARGET` environment variable can be useful if you are running on a system which has multiple devices attached.

+In the example below the `RunProjectAndAssert` method will call the underlying `Run` target in MSBuild and make sure it runs successfully.
+The `WaitForActivityToStart` method is the one which monitors the `adb logcat` output to detect when the app starts.

 ```csharp
 [Test]